Spamziesagcan/Spamziesagcan/README.md

-Hi I am Harsh Chandramania👋
+Hi I am Harsh Chandramania!
-About Me
+About Me:

 I'm a BTech student in Artificial Intelligence and Data Science at DJ Sanghvi College of Engineering with a passion for leveraging technology to solve real-world problems and create innovative solutions.
 With a blend of technical expertise and creative thinking, I thrive on building impactful projects that make a difference.

 I love exploring cutting-edge technologies like Artificial Intelligence, Data Science, and Web Development.
 I'm also an advocate for open-source contributions and enjoy collaborating with like-minded individuals to build something meaningful.